 Interesting debate I had in cryptography today (We got off topic).
 I was wondering which one is the most efficient and why?(Hardware accelerators etc etc).
 Which is most secure of the 3 browsers why?
 Which is the best all around?
+I've got the whole history from netscape to IE to firefox now with chrome coming up it's more competitive then previous years.
+Anyone with knowledge feel free to shed some light.

 P.s.
 Didn't proofread any of that above(ending sentence in a preposition.
-Consider revising)..(... - ellipses have 3 dots, you either have an extraneous period or a missing one, please revise.) dDan
+Consider revising)..(... - ellipses have 3 dots, you either have an extraneous period or a missing one, please revise.)dDan

 From what I've read (not much), Chrome is the fastest of the three browsers, Firefox uses the least resources, and IE is just bad, or something like that.